RdeWilde/JoyStream/HACKING.md

     `git checkout -b development --track origin/development`

-Development workflow
+Workflow
 ------------------------------------------------------------

+All work on new features is done in branche from the development branch, and go into the upstream/development through a pull request (PR) on github.

 1. Check out the development branch

     `git checkout development`

-2. Make sure to have latest commits in your local dev branch
+2. Make sure to have latest commits in upstream/development

     `git pull upstream development`

-3. Create new, appropriately named, branch of the development branch
+3. Create new, appropriately named (e.g. BRANCH_NAME), branch of the development branch

-    `git checkout -b <NAME OF NEW BRANCH>`
+    `git checkout -b BRANCH_NAME`

 4. Push new branch to your origin, such that a PR can be opened between it and upstream

-    `git push origin <NAME OF NEW BRANCH>`
+    `git push origin BRANCH_NAME`

-5. Open up PR on github, with name of the form WIP <DESCRIPTION>, between the origin branch and the upstream development branch.
+5. Open up PR on github, with name of the form WIP: *, between the origin/BRANCH_NAME and the upstream/development.

-If the work will include multiple subgoals, then add a checklist which you manage as you complete/add goals.
+If the work has multiple subgoals, then add a checklist which you manage as you complete/add goals.

-6. When you are ready to push your new feature to your origin repo, do a rebase in case the upstream dev branch has changed since you started working on the branch.
+6. Try to push local commits to origin/BRANCH_NAME as frequently as possible, so that others can keep track of your work through the PR on github.

+    `git push origin BRANCH_NAME`

+7. If you require new work which is merged into upstream/development, then rebase your branch on top of the most recent changes upstream.

+    `git pull --rebase upstream development`

+NOTE: We rebase, rather than merge, to avoid introducing arbitrary merge commits in your own branch.

+8. Eventually, you will have pushed your last work commit to origin/BRANCH_NAME.
+If there are no merge conflicts between it and upstream/development, you are done.

+If there are merge conflicts, you will have to resolve them in one of two ways.

+a) Pull in and merge upstream/development into BRANCH_NAME locally, resolving any possibly conflicts into a merge commit.

+    `git pull upstream development`

+b) Interactively rebase BRANCH_NAME locally on top of upstream/development.

-    `git pull --rebase upstream development` -> (resolve any merge conflicts)
+    `git pull --rebase upstream development`

-7. Push new commits on your branch to origin
+9. Push new commits to origin/BRANCH_NAME

-    `git push origin <NAME OF NEW BRANCH>`
+    `git push origin BRANCH_NAME`